espressif/esp-idf/docs/en/api-reference/system/freertos.rst

 Kernel Configuration
 ^^^^^^^^^^^^^^^^^^^^

-Vanilla FreeRTOS requires that ports and applications configure the kernel by adding various ``#define config...`` macros to ``FreeRTOSConfig.h``.
+Vanilla FreeRTOS requires that ports and applications configure the kernel by adding various ``#define config...`` macro definitions to the ``FreeRTOSConfig.h`` header file.
 Vanilla FreeRTOS supports a list of kernel configuration options which allow various kernel behaviors and features to be enabled or disabled.

-**However, for all FreeRTOS ports in ESP-IDF, the ``FreeRTOSConfig.h`` file is considered private and must not be modified by users**.
-A large number of kernel configuration options in ``FreeRTOSConfig.h`` are hard coded as they are either required or not supported in ESP-IDF.
+**However, for all FreeRTOS ports in ESP-IDF, the FreeRTOSConfig.h header file is considered private and must not be modified by users**.
+A large number of kernel configuration options in ``FreeRTOSConfig.h`` are hard-coded as they are either required/not supported by ESP-IDF.
 All kernel configuration options that are configurable by the user are exposed via menuconfig under ``Component Config/FreeRTOS/Kernel``.

 For the full list of user configurable kernel options, see :doc:`/api-reference/kconfig`.
 The list below highlights some commonly used kernel configuration options: